snoyberg/snoyman.com/content/reveal/what-makes-haskell-unique-2020.md

 ```

 * Aka "callback hell"
-* Lots of techniques to work around it, e.g. promises/futures
+* Lots of techniques to work around it
-* "Oh, promises form a monad!"
-Not even going there today :)
+    * Promises/futures
+    * Async/await syntax
+* How does Haskell solve this?

 ---